 Frequent and long meetings

 Have you ever attended an unproductive meeting?
 We bet you have.
 We all have.
 Pointless meetings can cost you a lot of time and money.
 In fact, on average, employees in the U.S. attend monthly 62 meetings, and half of those are considered a waste of time.
+BUT, unfortunately, there is no way project management could go without meetings.

 Of course, from time to time, meetings are essential.
 And that’s also the only ones you should actually hold - the essential ones, e.g. when a new project kicks off.
 When it comes to giving and receiving feedback, you might consider meeting in smaller groups or one-to-one.
 This way, every employee can express their opinions.
 For quick updates on the project's status, you can use project management tools.
+Some project management methods provide very strict regulation when it comes to the frequency and duration of meetings.

 Be open to change!